MoiraCorp/Company-Default-Prediction-DLMM-Internal-Rating-Model-in-R/steps/step10/naencode/README.md

 > summary(wcs2train.ratios)

 <em>NOTE: </em> We are not presenting here the printed ouputs of these two functions as they are being too bulky<br><br>
-From these outputs it is esasy to see that the mean and median of each variable are comparable but that the Min. and Max; “extreme” values have been somewhat “reined in” to the exception of vriaables such as V110A for which no outliers were detected (see previous section)
+From these outputs it is esasy to see that the mean and median of each variable are comparable befaore and after processing but that the Min. and Max; “extreme” values have been somewhat “reined in” by the NA values replacement to the exception of vriaables such as V110A for which no outliers were detected (see previous section)

 ### Study of Ratio Variables correlation properties after “outliers” processing